Our Services

 Helpful Resources

-Acupuncture can reduce inflammation around nasal polyps and improve airflow, but it is unlikely to completely reopen severely blocked nasal cavities without medical or surgical intervention.
-There are several factors to consider.
+Can acupuncture open blocked nasal passages caused by polyps?
+Acupuncture may help reduce inflammation around nasal polyps and improve airflow, but it is unlikely to fully reopen severely blocked nasal cavities without medical or surgical treatment.
+Results vary based on polyp size, severity, and overall sinus health.

-See below for detailed guidance on treatment protocols, safety considerations and how to integrate acupuncture with conventional ENT care.
+Below, you'll find detailed guidance on acupuncture treatment protocols, safety considerations, and how to integrate it with conventional ENT care for the best outcomes.

 Blocked nasal passages can be more than just an annoyance.
 Chronic congestion can impair sleep, smell, taste and even lead to facial pain or pressure.
 Nasal polyps—benign growths in the lining of the nose or sinuses—are a common culprit behind stubborn, complete blockages.
 In Traditional Chinese Medicine (TCM), acupuncture is often recommended to "unblock" meridians and restore harmony.
 But what does modern medical science say about its effectiveness, especially when nasal cavities are completely blocked by polyps?